resonix-dev/resonix-node/README.md

 Environment overrides
 - `RESONIX_RESOLVE=1|true` → enable resolver
-- `YTDLP_PATH=...` → explicit path to `yt-dlp`
-- `FFMPEG_PATH=...` → explicit path to `ffmpeg`
+- `FFMPEG_PATH=...` → explicit path or command name for `ffmpeg` (overrides the bundled auto-downloaded binary)
 - `RESOLVE_TIMEOUT_MS=...` → override timeout
 - `SPOTIFY_CLIENT_ID` / `SPOTIFY_CLIENT_SECRET` → fallback env vars if `[spotify]` section is omitted.
 	- You can also set custom env var names and reference them from the config, e.g.: `client_id = "MY_APP_SPOTIFY_ID"` and then set `MY_APP_SPOTIFY_ID` in your `.env` or environment.
-- (legacy) `RESONIX_EMBED_EXTRACT_DIR` is ignored now; tools are stored in `~/.resonix/bin` (runtime export `RESONIX_TOOLS_DIR` shows the resolved directory)

-Runtime export (informational)
-- On startup the resolved paths are placed into `RESONIX_YTDLP_BIN` / `RESONIX_FFMPEG_BIN` env vars for child processes spawned by the node.
-Normally you do not need to set these manually.

-### Tool management (yt-dlp / ffmpeg)

-On startup Resonix checks for `yt-dlp` and `ffmpeg`.

-Resolution order (per tool):
-1. Explicit env (`YTDLP_PATH` / `FFMPEG_PATH`)
-2. Config (`resolver.ytdlp_path` / `resolver.ffmpeg_path`)
-3. Auto-managed download to `~/.resonix/bin` (created if missing)

-If only one tool is missing, only that one is downloaded.
-Existing executables are left untouched.
-Delete a file to force re-download of the latest release.

-macOS: `ffmpeg` is not auto-downloaded (install via Homebrew: `brew install ffmpeg`).

 Notes
-- The resolver downloads temporary audio files using `yt-dlp`.
-Ensure sufficient disk space and legal use in your jurisdiction.
-- For sources needing remux/extraction, `ffmpeg` is required.
+- The resolver obtains direct stream URLs via Riva.
+Ensure you comply with the target platform's terms of service.
 - Cleanup: If loop mode is not enabled (neither `track` nor `queue`), Resonix deletes any temporary audio file it created for the finished track.
 On process shutdown, Resonix also best‑effort removes leftover temp files with the `resonix_` prefix from the OS temp directory.

----

-## Example client

-See [examples/discord-js-bot](./examples/discord-js-bot) for a minimal Discord.js bot that connects to the node over WebSocket and plays a URL.
+### ffmpeg requirement

+The node shells out to `ffmpeg` for every track and streams raw PCM from its stdout.
+Provide a path via `resolver.ffmpeg_path` in the config or the `FFMPEG_PATH` env variable.
+On startup Resonix runs `ffmpeg -version`; if the command is missing it automatically downloads the latest build from <https://github.com/BtbN/FFmpeg-Builds/releases> into `~/.resonix/bin/ffmpeg` (or `%USERPROFILE%\.resonix\bin\ffmpeg.exe`) and switches to it.
+If the download fails or your platform is unsupported, Resonix exits with an error so you can install `ffmpeg` manually.

 ---